 Killstar's In Memory of my Social Life gravestone pin was the one that started my pin collection: it spoke to me after I'd spent October half-term with my girls, barely leaving the house.
 I really don't get out much, especially when they're on holiday.
 The Killstar cat and soot pins reminded me of two Studio Ghibli films: Kiki's Delivery Service and My Neighbor Totoro.
 The Sourpuss Moon and Bats pin glows in the dark.

 The UK-based jewellery company Mysticum Luna was established in 2014.
+Their pin range is my favourite so far; you can see how many I have bought!
 They currently produce and ship their own enamel pin designs monthly (their 'Pinscription'), selling any remainder through their website.
 They cover a range of occult, horror and witchy themes, and take advantage of their subscription model to offer seasonal pins, like the black-leafed holly pin pictured.
 They also sell a black flag you can hang on a wall for displaying your pin collection.
+For more information about their jewellery, take a look at my article: Mysticum Luna Gothic Jewellery (and Dark Dwelling Remixes).

 My other pins in the images are from Punky Pins, Fearless Illustration, Curiology and a couple are unbranded.
 Curiology's are not enamelled like my others, rather they appear to be printed.
 One thing I wasn't expecting when I started looking for pins was just how ubiquitous they are now: flags, pop culture characters, politics, slogans etc. If you can think of it, there's a fair chance you can find a related pin.
 Disney has released thousands of pins based on their intellectual property - including lots for the Nightmare Before Christmas - selling them as souvenirs and for trading between collectors.